Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Related Works

 \subsection{Uncertainty Quantification of General ML}

-Uncertainty Quantification (UQ) has been extensively studied in general machine learning (ML), particularly in supervised learning settings such as classification and regression~\cite{kendall2017uncertainties,ovadia2019can}.
-Existing literature typically distinguishes between two major types of uncertainty~\cite{kendall2017uncertainties}: aleatoric uncertainty, which arises from inherent noise or ambiguity in the data, and epistemic uncertainty, which stems from limitations in the model itself due to insufficient knowledge.
-In this paper, we focus on uncertainty arising during the reasoning process of LLMs, which can be categorized as epistemic uncertainty.
-In practice, we often observe that LLMs exhibit internal failures, such as misusing previous conclusions, performing incorrect calculations, or making flawed logical deductions.
-These errors suggest that the observed uncertainty is primarily induced by the model’s reasoning process itself, rather than by ambiguity in the input data or task formulation.
+Uncertainty Quantification (UQ) has been extensively studied in general machine learning, particularly in supervised learning settings~\cite{kendall2017uncertainties,ovadia2019can}.
+Existing literature, especially within Bayesian frameworks, typically distinguishes between two major types of uncertainty~\cite{kendall2017uncertainties}: aleatoric uncertainty, which arises from inherent noise or ambiguity in the data, and epistemic uncertainty, which stems from limitations in the model due to insufficient knowledge.
+In this paper, we focus on uncertainty arising during the internal reasoning process of LLMs.
+This type of uncertainty shares conceptual similarity to epistemic uncertainty, as it is primarily induced by the model’s reasoning process itself rather than ambiguity in the input data.
+However, existing formulations from general ML may not be straightforward applied to LLMs, since LLMs are not explicitly Bayesian models and operate in an autoregressive manner.
+Moreover, their error pattern during reasoning can be substantially more complex.
+In practice, LLMs often exhibit internal failures, such as misusing previous conclusions, performing incorrect calculations, or making flawed logical deductions.
+These challenges motivate the need for new uncertainty metrics specifically tailored to LLM reasoning.